 - Cook the brisket at 425 degrees F. for 1 hour then lower the temperature to 225 degrees F. and cook for 6-8 more hours.
 You can do this overnight.

-- Heat the juices over medium heat until simmering then cook the sauce for around 30 minutes, stirring occasionally, until it has become very thick.
+- Pour the juices (you can remove the onions with a strainer) into a saucepan and add the pomegranate juice.
+Heat on medium until the sauce is simmering then lower the heat and cook the sauce for around 30 minutes, stirring occasionally, until it has become very thick.

 - While the gravy is thickening, shred the brisket with two forks.
 Then you can pour the gravy over the brisket or keep it on the side to drizzle on the tacos.